huntabyte/bits-ui/sites/docs/content/components/dialog.md

 ## Svelte Transitions

+The Dialog component can be enhanced with Svelte's built-in transition effects or other animation libraries.

+### Using `forceMount` and `child` Snippets

-You can use the `forceMount` prop along with the `child` snippet to forcefully mount the `Dialog.Content` and `Dialog.Overlay` components to use Svelte Transitions or another animation library that requires more control.
+To apply Svelte transitions to Dialog components, use the `forceMount` prop in combination with the `child` snippet.
+This approach gives you full control over the mounting behavior and animation of `Dialog.Content` and `Dialog.Overlay`.

 ```svelte /forceMount/ /transition:fade/ /transition:fly/
 <script lang="ts">